 Privacy : Since the proposed ad network focuses on displaying ads based on the content of the page, there is no need to profile users.
 On a related note, there exist large companies whose only job is to profile users and sell this information to advertisers or ad networks.
 And these companies use downright illegal means to profile users.
 The need for such cancerous companies will not exist anymore if ads instead target content.
 Then the focus will shift to matching ads with content, so companies will need to focus on the ML/DL of “profiling content”.

-Inevitable future : With time, people’s tolerance for creepy ads that profile users continues to go down even among people who are not tech savvy.
+Inevitable future : With time, people’s tolerance for creepy ads that profile users will continue to go down even among people who are not tech savvy.
 At the same time, companies still want to advertise and get their product in front of as many eyeballs as possible (and they are happy to spend obscene amounts of money to do so).
 Is there a middle ground somewhere?
 Yes.
-Stop profiling users and still display relevant ads by targeting content.
+Stop profiling users and still display relevant ads by advertising on websites where the product/service is relevant.
 Allow (savvy) users to completely disable ads for a monthly subscription.
 The reality is that the internet literally runs on ad money allowing the average internet user to use it without ever paying for any content or services on the internet.
 Yes, that’s how the average user uses the internet, more so in Asia, Africa and South America.
 People who use the internet for the first just can’t spend $1 on an app or a service.

 Proposed ad network : what are some of the properties or features of the new ad network?